functional-jslib/fjl-data-core/README.md

 Haskell's `data Maybe a`, `data Either a b`, and `data IO a * -> *` implementations in javascript.

 ## Reasoning
-- Mimick haskell's Monad Maybe, Either, and IO data types.
+- Mimick some of haskell's base Monads: Maybe, Either, and IO (for starters).
 - Use the js platform's features to implement the required functionality.

 ## Basic usage